mmartin-sub/web-saas/README.md

 - [ ] Split the DB connection url between the authentification, session and other activities (different schema/user credentials at the minimum).
 The best would be to move some production activities to a different url such as: api.example.com
 - [ ] Need to define a signOut page and workflow for logout - handleSignOut
 - [ ] Review the i18n integration and leverage next or React components, see Trans options within:
-- [ ] add RSS for the (blog posts)[https://javascript.plainenglish.io/generate-an-rss-feed-for-your-next-js-website-ce921e2d04c6]
+- [ ] add RSS for the (blog posts)[https://javascript.plainenglish.io/generate-an-rss-feed-for-your-next-js-website-ce921e2d04c6], other options from [https://news.ycombinator.com/item?id=41499905]

 ### UI
 - [ ] Review how (shadcn)[https://ui.shadcn.com/docs/] is installed as it seems the code was copied without installing properly the lib; `bunx --bun shadcn-ui@latest add alert` is not working as expected.
+- [ ] Review (RapidPages)[https://designer.rapidpages.com/] for quick mockup and module design

 #### Emails
 - [ ] refactor the code so the email piece and the templates and puut aside of the authentification module.